ffsinger/master-thesis/README.md

-# Document representation for end to end encrypted search and machine learning
+# Secure and private machine learning using homomorphic encryption

 Master thesis